I will start with a disclaimer.

 14. LYING TO KIDS

-Sometimes to manipulate kids into doing something we want, or to escape nagging, parents tell white lies to kids.
+Sometimes to manipulate kids into doing something they want, or to escape nagging, parents tell white lies to kids.

-Studies show that when kids who were lied to by parents lie more when they become adults.
+Studies show that kids who were lied to by parents lie more when they become adults.

 If kids catch you lying repeatedly, it can erode their trust in you.
 Eventually, they will have trouble trusting people.
 If you want to raise kids who are honest and value integrity, stop telling lies.